Last updated on June 29, 2022 1:36 am

 - Towel or rug

 - Pour the vinegar into the plastic container or basin.
-If a tool is too large, wipe it down with vinegar using a cloth or rag.
+If a tool is too large you can wipe down the surfaces instead using a cloth or rag.

-- Allow it to soak for 30 minutes.
+- Allow the liquid to soak for 30 minutes.

 - Any remaining rust after the soak is most likely loosened; remove these with a small brush.